IEYT/Rarest-Minecraft-Ores-in-1.21/Beta-code/Beta-Code/Info.md

-you can't run this with vs code terminal, i don't know why but to run this code , you must use this code on powershell " cd (the drive your files are on ie.(C:))/(the folder where you store the file), run it then," " python (the drive your files are on ie.(C:))/(the folder where you store the file)/(The Rarest-Minecraft-Ores.py file) ".
+You can't run the Alpha 0.0.2 test with VS Code terminal, I don't know why but to run this code, you must use this code on Powershell cd (the drive your files are on ex.
+C:/(the folder where you store the file), then on Powershell, use this command, python Rarest-Mincraft-Ores-Alpha_Test.
 Then the app will open.
 Thank you for your time!